 Aggression incorporates the desire to harm another person and is not within the laws of the game.
 For example, pushing another player over in a game of football.

 There are several theories concerning why we are aggressive.
 Some are more popular than others:

 - Natural instinct - Humans are predisposed to aggressive behaviour as a survival tool

 - Frustration - When a person is stopped from achieving they become frustrated and aggressive

-- Social learning - Aggression is learnt from those around us and those in the public eye
+- Social learning - Aggression is learned from those around us and those in the public eye

 The following are recommendations for ways in which aggression can be controlled in the sporting world: